openSUSE/news-o-o/_posts/2011-09-30-opensuse-pizza-parties-the-geeko-way.markdown

 And now you can enjoy your 12.1 Release Pizza Party with your self-made Geeko pizza!

-Donâ€™t forget to send us photos and comments :)
+Don’t forget to send us photos and comments :)